oisinBates/oisinbates.github.io-2016-deprecated/_posts/2016-05-17-android-college-project.md

 tags:
 ---

-This app was created as part of a group project for the University of Limerick module *CS4084 - Mobile Application Development*
+This app was created as part of a group project for the University of Limerick module *CS4084 - Mobile Application Development*.
 We were required to design and implement a *prototype* app which polled an API of our choosing.
-We settled on the *Bitstamp* API as we shared an interest in cryptocurrencies.
+As we shared an interest in cryptocurrencies, we settled on the *Bitstamp* API

 The objective of this module was to give a grounding not just in coding but in user interface design.
 As of such, alongside coding, I took an interest in the wireframing and design of the app.
 On my suggestion, we